Honza0297/but-fit-inp-2/README.md

 # but-fit-inp-2
 Second project from the Computer Systems Design course of the Brno University of Technology, Faculty of Informational Technologies - VHDL Brainlove Interpreter

+## Deprecated Repository

+This repo is deprecated in favor of the new [cumulative repository](https://github.com/martycagas/but-fit-projects).
+It remains undeleted due to the two forks existing for some reason.
+Any updates will be pushed to the beforementioned repository instead.

 ## Brainlove Interpreter

 Please note that